Location: Street Volcán Estrómboli, 3, Las Chumberas 38108, La Laguna, Tenerife island, Spain. 28°27’40.4″N 16°18’07.6″W

 Materials: Concrete and local volcanic stones

-Design Dates: 2004 – 2005
+Design dates: 2004 – 2005

-Construction dates: 2005 – 2008 (Community Centre), 2020 (Church is completed), 2021 (Environment is scheduled for completion)
+Construction phases: 2005 – 2008 (Community Centre), 2020 (Church is completed); Environment is under construction